GreenAntTech/JSphere/README.md

 # JSphere
-JSphere is a lightweight and flexible web application server for Deno.
+JSphere is a lightweight and versatile web application server for Deno.

 JSphere decouples your application logic from the application's runtime environment, allowing for highly composable and scalable application architectures.

-JSphere ElementJS (element.js) is a lightweight JavaScript library for building composable and easily navigable web interfaces.
-JSphere Element web interfaces can be rendered at the client or at the server allowing you flexible options for how hydration will occur at the client.
+JSphere's element.js is a lightweight JavaScript library for building composable and easily navigable web interfaces.
+Web interfaces built using element.js can be rendered at the client or at the server allowing you flexible hydration options at the client.

 ## Getting Started